 The second categories are chaplains serving on active orders.
 Typically when chaplains are activated, it removes them from inside the boundaries of presbytery.
 This category includes, career active duty chaplains, mobilized reserve and guard chaplains.

 Chaplains who desire to serve on active duty typically look to complete at least a 20-year career with the military.
 For those who are seeking to serve in this category, all military services require a minimum of 2 years post ordination experience.
 If you have a chaplain who is on active duty, please realize they are still a member of your presbytery and must fulfill your requirements and expectations.
-We require them to submit a report to us every March and September, and we expect them to submit reports to you as well.
+We require them to submit a report to us annually on their birth month, and we expect them to submit reports to you as well.

 All activated chaplains of the PCUSA denomination will conform with G-2.0503.
 They are not exempt from this requirement.
 We highly encourage Presbytery’s COM to stay connected to their chaplains, and we will collaborate with you to ensure this is accomplished.